 Within this section of the report, two contribution amounts are determined based upon two different sets of rules for determining the way the unfunded actuarial liability is funded.
 The first method is defined in accordance with Act 205 and defines the Minimum Municipal Obligation (MMO), which is the City's minimum required contribution under Pennsylvania state law.
 The second method is in accordance with the City's Funding Policy or what we are now referring to as the "old" Funding Policy, which predates the Act 205 rules and calls for contributions that are greater than the MMO until the initial unfunded liability determined in 1984 is fully funded.
 Going forward a "new" Funding Policy will reflect the City's contributions based on the MMO calculated without recognition of the accumulated value of any sales tax revenue received by the System.
-Under all funding methods there are two components: the normal cost and the amortized unfunded actuarial liability.
-The amortized unfunded actuarial liability is the amount of the unfunded actuarial liability that is paid each year based upon the given or defined amortization periods.
+Under all funding methods there are two components: the normal cost and the amortized unfunded actuarial liability that is paid each year based upon the given or defined amortization periods.
 The amortization periods are different under the MMO and the City's old Funding Policy, but will be the same for the new Funding Policy.
 These amortization periods are outlined in more detail in Appendix C, Section B.